akkerman/ansible-docker/README.md

 Ansible Role for Docker
 =========

-Installs docker on ubuntu bionic with version pinning support.
+Installs docker on Ubuntu with version pinning support.

 Requirements
 ------------